The 7 Best SaaS Analytics Tools of 2023

 MRR is the first step to understanding if your product marketing is driving growth or not.

-Annual Recurring Revenue (ARR) is similar to MRR, except it considers a yearly instead of monthly interval.
+Annual Recurring Revenue (ARR) is similar to MRR, except it considers a year instead of a monthly interval.

 Keeping an eye on both MRR and ARR helps you understand whether or not your efforts are generating sustainable results.